MayankpalCS/dirbuster/README.md

 # dirbuster
+python3 [file] --help
+-to look usage of file

 Directory buster which runs over the concept of multithreading.
 It takes just 10 seconds to exhaust a big wordlist.Won't even take a minute to list all urls

 here is a demo of extensionbust.py